 The most potent criticism of Tilly’s work came from his then Harvard colleagues Dr. Amy Wagers and Dr. Kevin Eggan, whose research for a 2006 Nature article described their inability to induce a pair of mice — the test subjects for Tilly’s work — to produce more eggs.

 The debate became so protracted that Nature wrote an editorial about it in 2006, summarizing the depth of skepticism about Tilly’s findings.
 To be sure, the editorial did note Tilly’s pointed objection to the Wagers/Eggan findings — that they did not precisely replicate his study — and that the egg count of the mice Wagers and Eggan worked on remained steady over time, as opposed to declining.

-Dr. Roger Gosden, a recently retired co-author on the 2006 Wagers-Eggan paper, said he stands by the research investigating Tilly’s claims.
+Dr. Roger Gosden, a recently retired co-author on the 2006 Wagers-Eggan paper, told the Southern Investigative Reporting Foundation that he stands by the research investigating Tilly’s claims.

 “Nothing I have seen — and very few labs are doing this work — suggests that these eggs are regenerating,” Gosden said.
 “Even if [Tilly] was correct in some broad fashion, other labs surely would have seen seized that research foundation and built on it.
 That’s not the case.”

 Gosden said the inevitable attention that Tilly’s hypothesis generated in the business and media worlds raised a great deal of hope among women who were desperate to conceive.